LibraryCarpentry/lc-python-intro/episodes/02-variables.md

 ## Use variables to store values.

-- Variables are names for values.
-- In Python the `=` symbol assigns the value on the right to the name on the left.
-- The variable is created when a value is assigned to it.
-- Here, Python assigns an age to a variable `age` and a name in quotation marks to a variable `first_name`.
+Variables are names for values.
+In Python the `=` symbol assigns the value on the right to the name on the left.
+A variable is created when a value is assigned to it.
+Here, Python assigns the number `42` to the variable `age` and the name `Ahmed` in quotation marks to a variable `first_name`.

 ```python
 age = 42